Updated: Sep 12

 Breakfast at L’atelier 116:

 France is famous for its exotic bread and pastries.
-We found a small but cosy Cafe L’atelier 116 in the old town.
-It’s a perfect place for breakfast as it has a different variety of sandwiches, breakfast, pain au chocolat, patisseries, French Breakfast Puffs, Croissant and filter coffee.
+We found a small but cozy Cafe L’atelier 116 in the old town.
+It’s a perfect place for breakfast as it has a different variety of sandwiches, breakfast, pain au chocolat, patisseries, French Breakfast Puffs, croissants, and filter coffee.

-After breakfast, we have started our old tour exploration from Strasbourg's famous Cathedral.
+After breakfast, we started our old tour exploration from Strasbourg's famous Cathedral.
 The Strasbourg Cathedral is truly a masterpiece of Medieval times.
-It’s Catholic Church and used to be the World’s tallest building from 1647 to 1874.
+Its the Catholic Church and the World’s tallest building from 1647 to 1874.
 Even now, it’s the 6th tallest church in the world.

-The cathedral is located in the big town square and there are lots of restaurants and tourist shops are located nearby.
-We have been to an Ice cream parlour in front of the Catherdral and enjoyed the Gelato with a perfect view.
+The cathedral is located in the big town square, and there are lots of restaurants, and tourist shops located nearby.
+We have been to an Ice cream parlor in front of the Catherdral and enjoyed the Gelato with a perfect view.

 Cruising in the River Ill:

-The Price of the Cruise is Euro 14.50 per person and we have enjoyed a beautiful view of Strasbourg Old Town La Petite, Barrage Vauban and Ponts Couverts and New Strasbourg.
+The Price of the Cruise is Euro 14.50 per person and we enjoyed a beautiful view of Strasbourg's Old Town La Petite, Barrage Vauban, Ponts Couverts, and New Strasbourg.